Year-End Tax Planning for Farmers

 “Traditional” Tax Strategies May Not Work in 2020

 If 2020 has taught us anything, it’s that we need to be prepared for anything.
 Market changes, weather events, COVID-19, and other factors made this an incredibly challenging year for almost every industry, including agriculture.
-On November 30, 2020 Jennifer Berning, CPA and Principal, participated in a webinar where she discussed tax planning strategies for farmers.

 When it comes to year-end tax planning, and 2020 in particular, what farmers want to look at is not only where they are in the current tax year but also what makes sense over a range of years.
 It isn’t always best to minimize income in 2020, especially when we may be at the cusp of higher tax brackets in future years.
 Regardless of what does or does not happen with Biden’s tax proposals, Jennifer’s point about the substantial increase in national debt is something to consider, because it also has a lasting impact on taxpayers.
 Given that information, 2020 is probably a year when farmers want to pick up more income if possible.

 She mentioned targeting grain sales – perhaps selling more in 2020 – and getting away from prepaid expenses, something that would traditionally have been done in the past at year-end.
 Farmers are in a unique position where they can choose to sell their grain now, when prices are good, but defer the contract and pick up that income in 2021.
 The best strategy depends on each situation.

 The same goes for prepaid expenses, she said.
 In normal tax planning years, prepaid expenses might be shifted to the current year to lower taxes.
 2020 is a good year to minimize income and pay a little more in taxes, despite how counterintuitive it may seem.
 Again, the best strategy depends on the unique situation and there is no one size fits all solution.